 White Plains, NY, School with Dental Assisting Career Education Programs

 Career education programs for dental assistants are scarce in the White Plains area.
-This article looks at two schools that are within an hour's drive of White Plains and offer several types of dental assisting programs.
-A table of information about these schools, such as costs, graduation rates and size, is also included as a way to help prospective students compare various programs.
+This article looks at two schools that are within 30 miles of White Plains and offer several types of dental assisting education.
+A table of information about these schools, such as costs, graduation rates and size, is also included as a way to help prospective students compare the options.

-- Located about 23 miles from downtown White Plains, Columbia University is a private, non-profit school that offers continuing education courses for dental professionals, including dental assistants.
+- Located about 18 miles from downtown White Plains, Columbia University is a private, non-profit school that offers continuing education (CE) courses for dental professionals, including dental assistants.